 An actress who mastered the art of unsettling ambiguity, shifting from an alluring ingénue to a terrifyingly believable villain.

-Rebecca De Mornay arrived on screen with an immediate and potent mystique.
-Her breakout role as the sophisticated call girl Lana in 'Risky Business' was no simple foil; she brought a world-weary intelligence and control that flipped the teenage fantasy on its head.
-This ability to project layered, often inscrutable interiority became her signature.
-She avoided easy categorization, moving between vulnerable roles in films like 'The Trip to Bountiful' and intense dramatic performances in 'Runaway Train'.
-Her career reached a new zenith in the 1990s when she harnessed that ambiguity for menace, delivering a chilling performance as the vengeful nanny Peyton in 'The Hand That Rocks the Cradle', a role that cemented her in pop culture.
-While her output became more selective later, De Mornay's filmography is a study in compelling contradictions, filled with characters who are impossible to read and impossible to look away from.
+Rebecca De Mornay played the call girl Lana in 'Risky Business' with a world-weary intelligence that flipped the teenage fantasy on its head.
+That breakout role established her signature: layered, often inscrutable interiority.
+She moved between vulnerable performances in 'The Trip to Bountiful' and intense drama in 'Runaway Train,' avoiding easy categorization.
+In the 1990s she harnessed that ambiguity for menace, delivering a chilling performance as the vengeful nanny Peyton in 'The Hand That Rocks the Cradle.'
+Born in 1959, she brought a potent mystique to every screen appearance.
+Her filmography became a study in compelling contradictions, filled with characters impossible to read yet impossible to look away from.
+As her output grew more selective later, De Mornay's early work remained her defining achievement.

 1946–1964